spectrocloud/librarium/docs/docs-content/getting-started/vmware/update-k8s-cluster.md

 Cluster profiles provide consistency during the cluster creation process, as well as when maintaining your clusters.
 They can be versioned to keep a record of previously working cluster states, giving you visibility when updating or rolling back workloads across your environments.

+We recommend that you continue to the [Cluster Management with Terraform](./deploy-manage-k8s-cluster-tf.md) page to learn about how you can use Palette with Terraform.